HoussemDellai/aks-course/510_ai_ollama_k8s/Readme.md

 kubectl get svc -n ollama
 ```

+Now you can navigate to the public IP of the client service to chat with the model.

 Here are some example models that can be used in `ollama` [available here](https://github.com/ollama/ollama/blob/main/README.md#model-library):

 | Model              | Parameters | Size  | Download                       |